koppor/git-oss-releaser/README.md

  * `--email EMAIL`  The `user.email` to use for *committing* the files.
 Defaults to git's global `user.email`.
  * `--date DATE`    The date to use for commits.
 Defaults to the date the last commit.

-Note that git distinguishes author and commiter at a commit.
-The author is taken using `git blame`, the commiter data is taken from the global `user.name` and `user.email`or the given configured `--name` and `--email`.
+Note that git distinguishes author and committer at a commit.
+The author is taken using `git blame`, the committer data is taken from the global `user.name` and `user.email`or the given configured `--name` and `--email`.

 DEBUG mode can currently only be enabled in the code.